-On their third post-reunion album, the synth veterans' triumphs more than make up for a somewhat dated message.
+On their third post-reunion album, synth veterans OMD's triumphs more than make up for a somewhat dated message.

 For a band that relies so much on technology to create their music, OMD has always seemed terrified by the modern world.
 Over the course of four amazing albums in the early 1980s, they mined this fear for some timeless, delectable pop music.
 The band was prescient, too; an early hit like "Messages" now sounds like an eerie premonition of the isolation and loneliness fostered by the digital age.